haberdashPI/vscode-master-key/notes.md

                 - very confused: seems like even when I have a good `BareValue` the expressions aren't picked up ???
     - [X] document macro / history values for expressions
-    - [ ] parse and try out larkin
+    - [ ] parse and dog-food larkin
         - [X] fix issue with missing foreach variables
-        - [ ] fix issue with unexpected `{{` in multiline strings
+        - [X] fix issue with unexpected `{{` in multiline strings
-        - NOTE: it's kind of incredible that there were so few errors here
+        - NOTE: it's kind of incredible that there were so few errors here 🎉
+        - [X] we're missing key presses: it looks like sometimes the last mode is a little "sticky" (e.g. I tried to hit "i" in insert mode and it instead selected an indent region, as if I had hit "m i"; maybe I had hit m???) it can take a *while* for the missed key presses to go away it seems like there is a substantial delay in when we stop missing presses (it could be that the context is slow to update here but it could also be that there is some state that eventually "errors" out after being in insert mode for long enough and then the presses work)
+              - ideally we find a way to reproduce this in an integration test first
+              - inspect context a few times during this time period, then review in console do we see anything weird with the master key context
+              - maybe we need to make the 'mode' state special and have it in a separate context value as well?? (maybe the large object) that is present for `key.` leads to the sluggish behavior
+              - that said I think the best hypothesis is something pathological about how context state is set that would impact what bindings get triggered
+            - OKAY: the problem is that escape requests it accept all prefixes *and* it can occur in insert mode.
+This creates a bunch of additional prefix bindings; I this completely explain
+        - [ ] highlighting is not resetting when using search
+        - [ ] we can't use `contains` on `.tags`
+            - [X] implement a getter
+              - NOTE: I think we should just make this `Vec<Dynamic>` and make sure `wasm_bindgen` ignores it
+            - [ ] DEBUG: we don't see errors now, but we also don't select anything
     - [ ] get any remaining, existing tests (except unimplemented features) working again
         - [ ] update unit tests for running commands
             - [ ] remove replay unit tests (they are become integration tests)